PuZZleDucK/landwatcher/README.md

 ### Phase 3 - basic ui spinup and auth

 I have used action cable before to provide live updates to rails views, but am unsure how they fit in with the React frontend.
-Perhaps it could be used to provide live updates to react in a similar way, but i'm pushing it back until there is a ui to update.
+Perhaps it could be used to provide live updates to react in a similar way, but how does that fit with react requesting the data and doing dynamic updates, i'm pushing it back until there is a ui to update.

 Mocked up a basic UI in react, some room for improvment in the way the tools overlay the results, but good enought for a poc.
 Should be simple to move the tools above the listings as the screen narrows into a mobile display, but transitioning from a list to something like cards would also be nice to have.

+Threading the listing through to the frontend seems like a logical place to start with react hooks, simple proof of concept to list all properties done.
+Day one down and still five phases to go, striking out any optional or streatch goals and start on authentication tomorrow.
+Still unsure about how to thread the user through from an api only app without something like a 'current user' api, maybe break with the api-only model for devise or something.
+Had an idea over dinner to show a login form in the nav bar, fingers crossed react has a session cookie or something similar i could bundle in with that and send rails a request like: this user, with this password, wants to auth this session cookie. then rails could do the auth and signal back that x session is authorized by x user.
+Logout would then just be react forgetting or refreshing the session.

-[x] Functional: Property search interface with results display [x] Frontend: Proper component structure and organization [ ] Backend: Authentication system (JWT or sessions)
+[x] Functional: Property search interface with results display [x] Frontend: Proper component structure and organization [x] Frontend: React hooks
+[ ] Backend: Authentication system (JWT or sessions)
-[ ] Frontend: State management descision: Context API v Redux [ ] Frontend: React hooks
-[ ] Frontend: WebSocket integration for real-time updates [ ] Criteria: State management approach
+[ ] Frontend: State management descision: Context API v Redux [ ] Frontend: WebSocket integration for real-time updates [ ] Criteria: State management approach
 [ ] Quality: Authentication implementation